 As earthquakes continue to occur on a daily basis in the central U.S.—with nearly 2,000 small tremors per year—CUSEC and emergency management officials in our Member States remind citizens and communities about the earthquake risk by designating February as Earthquake Awareness Month.
-During the month of February, and into March, CUSEC and our states will be involved with several events (listed below, as they become available) intended to educate the public, private sector, first responders, and government officials.
+During the month of February, and into March, CUSEC and our states will be involved with several events (listed below, as they become available) intended to educate and train the public, private sector, first responders, and government officials.

 February 1-28 – Earthquake Awareness Month